Tube Feeding - Puppies or KittensAlthough tube feeding is not preferred, it may be necessary if a baby is too weak to nurse.

 - Lack of good bacteria in gut

-- Usually occurs after 1 week on bottle
+- Usually occurs after one week on bottle

 - Probiotic once daily in milk will solve